howdyband/makerteens/index.md

 - Language Arts
 - AP Psychology
 - AP Studio Art
-- Band (with hand built instruments)
+- Band
 - Health/PE
 - Family and Consumer Science
 - Web Design

 Students in a project-based, intense mentorship, along with job shadowing in the community, and parent engagement, will effectively move toward a diploma, personal success, and job skills.
 Additionally, students may earn badges and certificates in industry recognized proficiencies.